scalameta/mdoc/readme.md

 ## --help

 ```
-Vork v0.3.1
+Mdoc v0.3.1
-Usage:   vork [<option> ...]
+Usage:   mdoc [<option> ...]
-Example: vork --in <path> --out <path> (customize input/output directories)
+Example: mdoc --in <path> --out <path> (customize input/output directories)
-         vork --watch                  (watch for file changes)
+         mdoc --watch                  (watch for file changes)
-         vork --site.VERSION 1.0.0     (pass in site variables)
+         mdoc --site.VERSION 1.0.0     (pass in site variables)
-         vork --exclude-path <glob>    (exclude files matching patterns)
+         mdoc --exclude-path <glob>    (exclude files matching patterns)

-Vork is a documentation tool that interprets Scala code examples within markdown
+Mdoc is a documentation tool that interprets Scala code examples within markdown
 code fences allowing you to compile and test documentation as part your build.

 Common options:

   --in | -i <path> (default: "docs")
     The input directory containing markdown and other documentation sources.
-    Markdown files will be processed by vork while other files will be copied
+    Markdown files will be processed by mdoc while other files will be copied
     verbatim to the output directory.

   --out | -o <path> (default: "out")
-    The output directory to generate the vork site.
+    The output directory to generate the mdoc site.

   --watch | -w
     Start a file watcher and incrementally re-generate the site on file save.